 Instructions

-- Grease an 8x8-inch square baking dish with vegetable oil, then line it with parchment paper so the marshmallow will lift out easily later.
+- Grease an 8x8-inch square baking dish with 2 tablespoons vegetable oil, then line it with parchment paper so the marshmallow will lift out easily later.

-- In a medium saucepan, combine the sugar and water.
+- In a medium saucepan, combine 1½ cups (300 g) granulated sugar and 1 cup (240 ml) water.
 Set over medium heat and stir gently until the sugar has completely dissolved and the mixture looks clear.

 - Bring the syrup to a boil and continue cooking without stirring until it reaches 240 °F (115 °C) on a candy thermometer.